danielabar/meblog/src/markdown/tdd-by-example.md

 category: "javascript"
 ---

 If you've been coding for any length of time, you've probably heard that you should test your code, and by that I mean writing automated tests.
 This can be challenging at first, but with some practice, it becomes easier.
 When first learning to write tests, it's easier to have already written the production code, then open up another editor tab side by side with that code, and write some tests against that code.
 However, there's another approach to writing tests called [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), aka TDD.
 According to Wikipedia, TDD is:

 > A software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 This is opposed to software being developed first and test cases created later.

 In practice what this means is, suppose you want to add a new feature to some software.
 You would first write a test for that feature and run the test.
-The test would of course fail since the new feature hasn't been written yet.
+The test would fail since the new feature hasn't been written yet.
 Then you write just enough code to get that test to pass.
 When it passes, then you add another test for this feature, run it to see that it fails, write more code to get this to pass, and continue until the feature is complete.
 Typically the first test you write would be for the "happy path", then next test would be for an edge case such as invalid input and so on.

 This is much harder to do because you don't have the actual code to look at, instead you have to picture what the result of the code should be and write a test to expect that result.
 In fact, this is the benefit of TDD.
 You end up with tests that verify the results of the code, rather than implementation details.
 But the first time you try this, it can be difficult to know where to start.

 This post will walk you through an example of using TDD that I did recently to add a new feature to [Tidysum](https://github.com/danielabar/tidysum).
 I will assume that you already know how to write tests generally, but are new to TDD specifically.

 First, what is Tidysum?
 Tidysum is a personal finance app that takes in a list of daily expenses and outputs a summary json file with year and month breakdowns of these expenses by category, showing total and average spending per month and per year, and makes savings and spending reduction recommendations.
+It's written as an npm module and runs as a CLI.
 The feature I added was a percentage difference calculation for total and by-category spending year over year.
 The idea is to calculate a personalized rate of inflation based on your actual spending, rather than some theoretical basket of goods determined by government bureaucrats.

 Aside: I was inspired to add this after learning from several finance podcasts that the official government inflation numbers may not reflect reality as they don't include food and energy.
 As some government benefits are indexed to inflation, as are many employers annual cost of living increases, it may benefit some to have this number reported as lower than it really is.
 The inflation number is also used in personal finance for retirement planning and so can be disastrous if incorrect.
 Of course there's nothing I can do about the big macro, but as a developer, I can improve my software to generate more personalized information to help people make better decisions.